Atimca/unidirection_architectures_1/README.md

 }
 ```

 Quite easy, ha?
 The system should be as simple as possible.
-There is only one source of truth and every other participant in the codebase `observe` all changes within this state.
+There is only one source of truth and every other participant in the codebase `observe` all changes within this source.
 Let's try to implement this as well.

 ```swift
 protocol Observer {